duck57/BSV/readme.md

 #### Decimal: `F`

-Stands for float, which is what it will presumed to be stored as in the client's RAM.
+Stands for float, which is what it will presume to be stored as in the client's RAM.

 #### Fraction: `R`